Villa Hidalgo, Sonora: Municipal seat

 It was founded by the Jesuit missionary Marcos del Río in 1644 as (San Ignacio de) Oputo.
-On 1 April 1967 the State Congress ordered that it change its name from Oputo to its current name in honor of Mexican patriot Miguel Hidalgo.
+On 1 April 1967 the State Congress ordered that it change its name from Oputo to its current name in honor of Father of the Nation Miguel Hidalgo.

 Area

 The municipal area is 951.17 km2.

 Population

 The population was 1,986 inhabitants (2.05 inhab./km2) in 2000.

 Economy

 The main economic activities are agriculture and cattle raising.